avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 ----------------------------------------

 The genetic material of *V. cholerae* is usually found in two circular chromosomes.
 The larger chromosome is known as Chromosome 1 and the smaller chromosome as Chromosome 2.
-These two chromosomes each contain a long (circular) molecular of DNA.
+These two chromosomes each contain a long (circular) molecular of DNA, and together these two long pieces of DNA are called the **genome** of *V. cholerae*.
 In total these circular chromosomes contain about 4 million base-pairs (4 Mb) of base-pairs, where Chromosome 1 is about 3 Mb and Chromosome 2 about 1 Mb.
 Each of these chromosomes includes many hundred of genes, and in total the two chromosomes contain almost 4000 genes in a typical isolate from the 7PET lineage (`Heidelberg 2000`_).